michavardy/makerhub/tutorials/javascript/js2_BasicSyntaxTypes.md

     y = 6;
     z = x + y;
 ```
-- Always declare JavaScript variables with var,let, orconst.
+- Always declare JavaScript variables with var,let, or const.
 - The var keyword is used in all JavaScript code from 1995 to 2015.
 - The let and const keywords were added to JavaScript in 2015.
 - If you want your code to run in older browser, you must use var.
-- If you want a general rule: always declare variables with const.

 - If you think the value of the variable can change, use let.
 ### Scope
 - **Global Scope** : *Global variables can be accessed from anywhere in a JavaScript program*